emdete/Qubes-blogs/README.md

 Idea
 ----

-I wrote together some perceptions during my first steps on Qubes.
+I collected some perceptions during my first steps on Qubes.
 Every single topic i found out took time and this could be speeded up if others that did the same just wrote down what they found out.